kir-net/myFlix-client/README.md

 ## Current functionality

+- display Navbar to allow user to register and log in
-- displays MainView with MovieCards as an example list of movies
+- display MainView with MovieCards as an example list of movies
 - on clicking one of the list items, display its MovieView with some detailed information
+- display further information on director and genre on button clicks
-- return to MainView by clicking "Back" button
+- return to previous view by clicking "Back" button
+- display information on user account
+- allow user to add movies to their list of favorites
+- allow user to deregister

+## Current ToDos
+- display info when login was not successful
+- allow user to remove movie from their list of favorites

 ## Usage